 Federal and state-funded program of medical assistance to low-income individuals of all ages.
 There are income eligibility requirements for Medicaid.

 Federal health insurance program for persons age 65 and over (and certain disabled persons under age 65).
-Consists of 2 primary parts: Part A (hospital insurance) and Part B (optional medical insurance which covers physicians' services and outpatient care in part and which requires beneficiaries to pay a monthly premium).
+Consists of two primary parts: Part A (hospital insurance) and Part B (optional medical insurance which covers physicians' services and outpatient care in part and which requires beneficiaries to pay a monthly premium).

 Facility licensed by the state to offer residents personal care as well as skilled nursing care on a 24 hour a day basis.
 Provides nursing care, personal care, room and board, supervision, medication, therapies and rehabilitation.